WebCivics/docs.humancentricai.org/Projects/ArtificialMinds/AiClassifiers.md

-This is a placeholder atm.
+There is a desire to form namonclature to better define different classes of 'Ai systems / agents'.

-The field of this endevour and/or project concept, is to consider how the interests of persons may be better served by forming some sort of series of conventions or recommendations, in relation to the use of AI systems that have the effect of prioritising what persons are alerted to; and what they may consequentially find difficult to discover, find and/or be alerted to.
+The purpose is to provide means to assist in considerations about the differences between different types of software agents / intelligent; and provide a means for people to more simply understand how the design of those systems may interact with interests of persons;

-Equally, and somewhat more importantly; is the means to consider how AI systems may be intentionally used to manipulate persons as to engender an outcome both upon the target; as well as having consequential implications upon others within or throughout communities.
+Equally, and somewhat more importantly also, as a means to consider how AI systems may be intentionally used to manipulate persons as to engender an outcome both upon the target; as well as having consequential implications upon others within or throughout communities.

 There are a few considered implications; which need to be broadly considered through the development of different use-cases that may in-turn help to form and/or produce a series of requirements that somehow need to be addressed.